-We count PayPal and eBay Buyer Protection cases only if they come from 3 or more buyers within any given evaluation period.
+We count eBay Money Back Guarantee and PayPal Purchase Protection cases only if they come from 3 or more buyers within any given evaluation period.

 If you've completed between 100 and 399 transactions in the last 12 months:

-If one buyer accounts for more than 80% of your PayPal and eBay Buyer Protection cases we only count one case from that buyer.
+If one buyer accounts for more than 80% of your eBay Money Back Guarantee PayPal Purchase Protection cases we only count one case from that buyer.

 If one buyer accounts for more than 80% of your combined 1-star and 2-star detailed seller ratings in one category, we only count one low detailed seller rating from that buyer for the applicable category.